DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The SIP specification itself does not prescribe of any particular metadata format.
 It is a role of the OAIS together with the Producer to set the rules in terms of descriptive metadata.
 These rules should be set and agreed on in the Submission Agreement.

-In this regard, the SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.3 of the CSIP).
+In this regard, the SIP specification does not change or extend any of the requirements already defined by the Common Specification for Information Packages (for more information see section 5.3.3 of the CS IP).

 ### Extended use of METS administrative metadata section (element `amdSec`)